- Oops!Something went wrong.Please try again later.

 Companies use dividend yields in different strategic ways.
 Some companies may opt to not give yields altogether to reinvest in themselves.
 Other companies may opt to increase or decrease their yield amounts to control how their shares circulate throughout the stock market.

-To read more about FirstCash click here.
+To read more news on FirstCash click here.

 See more from Benzinga